NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/other-guides/using-custom-solc.md

 To learn more about the

 - `subtask` function, check the [Subtask](/hardhat-runner/docs/advanced/create-task#subtasks) section of the documentation.
-- `runSuper` function, check the [Extending Tasks](/hardhat-runner/docs/advanced/create-task#the--runsuper--function) section of the documentation.
+- `runSuper` function, check the [Overriding Tasks](/hardhat-runner/docs/advanced/create-task#overriding-tasks) section of the documentation.